edwin-wang/cbop/README.md

 Most scripts in repository are written in YAML for ansible.
 The original intention is for all OpenPOWER systems.

-At present, this configuration has been verified on Zoom RedPOWER C210, Tyan Habanero (TN71-BP012), IBM Habanero (MTM) Firestone (MTM8335).
+At present, this configuration has been verified on Zoom RedPOWER C210, Tyan Habanero (TN71-BP012), IBM Habanero (MTM8348), IBM Firestone (MTM8335).

 ### Operation System